Jonathan Bond

-Jonathan Henry Bond (born 19 May 1993) is an English professional footballer who plays as a goalkeeper for Major League Soccer club LA Galaxy.
-Bond has played internationally for Wales at under-17 and under-19 levels; he has also been called up to the under-21 and senior teams and the England under-21 squad having chosen to change his international allegiance in 2013.
+Jonathan Henry Bond (born 19 May 1993) is an English professional footballer who plays as a goalkeeper for Houston Dynamo.

+Born in England, Bond played internationally for Wales at under-17 and under-19 levels, before changing his international allegiance in 2013, later playing for England at under-20 and under-21 levels.

 Club career

 Watford

-Educated at Berkhamsted School, Bond came through the academy system at Watford featuring in the youth and reserve teams at Vicarage Road.
+Bond came through the academy system at Watford featuring in the youth and reserve teams at Vicarage Road.
 During the 2010–11 season Bond featured on the substitutes bench for Watford several times as cover for the injured Rene Gilmartin and also spent time on loan at Brackley Town.

 In August 2011, Bond again joined Brackley Town on loan to receive some playing experience.
 On his return to Watford, Bond was again sent out on loan to Conference National side Forest Green Rovers on 4 November 2011 for a month.
 Bond made his Forest Green debut the next day in a 4–1 win against Alfreton Town.
 In total Bond made four appearances for Forest Green in his loan spell and was recalled a week early by Watford.

 On his return to Watford, Bond acted as deputy goalkeeper to Scott Loach on the substitutes bench in the Championship and on 2 January 2012 made his first team debut replacing Loach who had been sent off in a 2–0 loss against Portsmouth at Fratton Park.

 On 23 February 2012, Bond joined League Two side Dagenham & Redbridge on a monthlong loan deal.
 He then joined Bury on loan until the end of the season and made his debut in the 3–0 defeat at Brentford on 7 April.

 After starting Watford's FA Cup defeat to Manchester City on 5 January 2013, Bond made his home league debut in a 2–1 win over Derby County on 23 February 2013 after coming on for the injured Manuel Almunia.
 Bond made his first league start against Wolverhampton Wanderers on 1 March 2013.
 He then continued to deputise with starts against Sheffield Wednesday on 5 March 2013, Blackpool on 9 March 2013, Barnsley on 16 March 2013 and once more versus Burnley on 29 March 2013 – all in place of the injured Almunia.
 With Almunia not back to fitness, Bond made his sixth consecutive start on 2 April 2013 against Hull City in a 1–0 win, keeping his first clean sheet in a man of the match performance.

 Bond deputised in the final league game of the season against Leeds United on 4 May 2013 after Almunia was injured in the warm-up.
 Bond then suffered a serious injury of his own after a horrible collision with Ikechi Anya and Dominic Poleon which forced him off on a stretcher.